department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C2/research-Test Plan C2.md

 - 	No (Disqualify)

+2. Will you have writing supplies (paper, pencil, pen, ect...) handy during testing to write down notes/ideas if the moderator asks you to jot down things?
+- 	Yes (Recruit)
+-   No (Disqualify)

 ### Timeline
 Perigean will begin Veteran recruitment on April 24, 2023 Actual user test sessions are projected to commence on May 1, 2023 and end on May 5, 2023.